versada/mail/mail_activity_done/README.rst

 Usage
 =====

-To use this module, you need to:
+To use this module, you do not need to do anything.

-1. Access to an activity from the systray activities menu.
-2. Once finished, open the activity and mark it as Done.

-To check activities:

-1. Go to Settings -> Technical -> Activities
-2. To see finished activities filter by Completed Activities

 Bug Tracker
 ===========